wviechtb/R-sig-meta-analysis/README.md

 Discussions on the list often revolve around repeating topics.
 One can browse the [mailing list archives](https://stat.ethz.ch/pipermail/r-sig-meta-analysis/) or use search engines like [Google](https://www.google.com/search?hl=EN&source=hp&q=site:https://stat.ethz.ch/pipermail/r-sig-meta-analysis
 ) or [DuckDuckGo](https://duckduckgo.com/?q=site:https://stat.ethz.ch/pipermail/r-sig-meta-analysis&ia=web) to find posts in the archives relevant to one's interest.
 This still requires some digging.

 The purpose of this repo is to provide pointers to relevant posts pertaining to various topics.
-You should go to https://wviechtb.github.io/R-sig-meta-analysis/ to read the topic document.
+You should go to https://wviechtb.github.io/R-sig-meta-analysis/ to read the topic/FAQ document.